 A traditional wooden board game of Roman origin with wood-burned, historically inspired art.

 Ancient Rome was known for it's advancements in architecture, government, and art, to name a few.
 They also adopted or created many great games to pass the time - whether on a military campaign, or simply enjoying a fine wine amongst their fellow citizens within city walls.
 The game of Backgammon is attributed to the Romans, due to its close similarity to their game of Tabula, but the game of Tabula is descended from an even earlier game - Ludus Duodecim Scriptorum, or the "game of twelve markings".
-Completely handcrafted, this modern interpretation of the ancient game of Ludus Duodecim Scriptorum, or Duodecim Scripta, is created from quality hardwood and is magnetized to keep the board halves together during both travel and play.
+Completely handcrafted, this modern interpretation of the ancient game of Ludus Duodecim Scriptorum, or Duodecim Scripta, is created from quality hardwood, and can be created either as a single piece game-board, or split in half and magnetized to make the game more compact and suitable for travel.
 A fast paced racing game involving opponent player captures and dice rolls to dictate movement, this game will bring many hours of enjoyment to the avid traditional board gamer as well as enthusiasts of Roman history.
 A functional piece of art that will stand the test of time as surely as the ancient game has endured over the centuries.

 This board is MADE TO ORDER, typically requiring 2 weeks to create; the pictures are of past board(s) and are for example only.
 Your handcrafted board will be created at the time of order and be completely unique from any other.